Disruptive Student Behavior

-Verbally intimidating, threatening or abusing any person or persons.
+Verbally intimidating, threatening or abusing a person or persons

-Interfering with the learning and/or environment by disruptive behavior or lewd or indecent expressions or conduct as defined by law.
+Interfering with learning or the environment by disruptive behavior, lewd or indecent expressions, or conduct as defined by law

-Making inappropriate demands for time and attention from faculty, staff and/or students.
+Making inappropriate demands for time and attention from faculty, staff or students

 Develop clear expectations for classroom behavior.

-Use active learning techniques to fend off inattentiveness.
+- Use active learning techniques to avoid inattentiveness